isomerpages/moe-mayflowersec/_curriculum/Departments/English & Literature.md

 debates and competitive events beyond school such as PESA and ACJC Orator’s Trophy.
 The department also organises Literature Virtual Experience (Sec
-1) as well as Learning Journeys to Peranakan Museum (Sec 2) related to the set texts, engaging students inexploration of setting, characterisation and themem.
+1) as well as Learning Journeys to Peranakan Museum (Sec 2) related to the set texts, engaging students in exploration of setting, characterisation and theme.
 Such sessions are abuzz and engaging as students are urged to pose questions to the presenters and even write mini reflections and words of encouragement for their friends.
 Over the years, there have been a variety of mixed media products presented that demonstrated students’ interpretation and understanding of the Literature textbooks.
 As a whole, students are always encouraged to be empathetic through characterisation and role-plays make insightful connections between the novel and the contemporary world issues.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/english6.png">
 </div>